FIGHT FOR THE COMPENSATION YOU DESERVECLICK HERE FOR A FREE CONSULTATION

 Typically, you’ll have three years after the last payment of your benefits to take action or request further compensation for your injuries.
 This should give you time to determine whether your injury or illness has fully healed.
 If this time has passed, you may be denied further compensation, so be sure to act fast if you’re getting close to that deadline.

 Once you’ve filed for further action, your case will be investigated again, as it was during your initial claim.
 If the insurer finds evidence that your benefits will need to be extended, it should offer further benefits and discuss how much workers compensation you’ll receive and for how long you’ll receive it.

 Payment of benefits will stop under two conditions.
 One condition is if you are able to return to work and complete the same job responsibilities as you were able to before you were injured.
 The other is if you reach the number of weeks allotted based on Iowa’s guidelines on factors determining disability.

-For example, if you were injured and lost a hand in your work accident, you would be entitled to a minimum of 190 weeks of disability benefits.
-If you became permanently disabled, you would be entitled to a minimum of 500 weeks of benefits.
+For example, if you were injured and lost a hand in your work accident, you would be entitled to 190 weeks of disability benefits.
+If you became permanently disabled, you would be entitled to 500 weeks of benefits.

 Once this time limit has been reached, your situation will be reevaluated to determine whether you are still unable to work or working in another industry is a possibility.

 Retaliation for Filing a Workman’s Comp Claim in Iowa

 Many deserving Iowa work injury victims do not file for the benefits they need because they are afraid of retaliation from their employers.
 Because Iowa is an at-will state for employment, any employee can be fired at any time.

 This rule does not apply to employees who have filed for workers compensation, however.
 It is illegal for an employer to terminate your employment or retaliate in any other way, and if your employer does retaliate, he or she may face serious consequences, including substantial fines.